What are Polyhydroxy Acids (PHA’s)?

 Polyhydroxy acids were discovered by two scientists who also discovered Alpha Hydroxy Acids, AHA’s.
 This discovery resulted in the patenting of the Polyhydroxy acids and this duo went onto market their own skincare ranges which meant that including PHA’s into skincare was prohibitively expensive.
 The patents have now expired and I believe that we will soon see a surge of products containing PHA’s.

-Garden of Wisdom’s PHA Plus Serum provides two types of PHA’s, gluconolactone and lactobionic acid and together with phytic acid, they are each in therapeutic concentrations to provide the multiple benefits of gentle exfoliation, collagen manufacture, antioxidant protection, hydration, uneven texture and pigmentation.
-The best thing about PHA Plus Serum – it is a quality product at an honest price!
+Garden of Wisdom’s PHA Plus Serum is a polyhydroxy acid serum which provides two types of PHA’s, gluconolactone and lactobionic acid, together with phytic acid.
+The polyhydroxy acids are each in therapeutic concentrations to provide the multiple benefits of gentle exfoliation, collagen manufacture, antioxidant protection, hydration, uneven texture and pigmentation.
+If you have sensitive skin then GOW's PHA Plus Serum provides all the benefits of polyhydroxy acids without the irritation of alpha hydroxy acids.